 Josh Broehl, senior vice president and managing director of design firm Big Red Rooster, told trade website Restaurant Dive that dining in accounts for about 15% of a typical restaurant’s sales compared with roughly 40% several years ago.

-This shift to off-premise dining means owners want their restaurant floor plan designs to serve both on- and off-premise diners adequately.
+This shift to off-premise dining means owners want their restaurant floor plan designs to adequately serve both on- and off-premise diners.

 Before using a restaurant floor plan maker, it’s essential to consider how you’ll incorporate your guests and future needs into the design.
-Start by analyzing your primary spaces to get a feel for which layouts will work for your restaurant.
+Start by analyzing your primary spaces to get a feel for what restaurant layout design will work best for you.

 Consider the Primary Spaces

-Restaurant floor plans include four primary spaces: kitchen, restrooms, dining room, and entry.
-How you configure these locations depends on a combination of factors like local and state regulations.
+Restaurant floor plans include 4 primary spaces: kitchen, restrooms, dining room and entry.
+How you configure these locations depends on a combination of factors, including local and state regulations.

-Turn your concept into functioning space while maximizing square footage with these restaurant floor plan ideas.
+Turn your concept into a functioning space while maximizing square footage with these small restaurant design ideas.